 Approaching an old man on the village road, the guide asks about "Osyp

 Senkiw."
 No, don't know anyone like that.
-"He's blind in one eye and
+"He's blind in

 has one leg."
 "Oh, that Osyp!
 Of course!"